boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ## Service Access Processing

-A C-PS computes paths that lead to Egress CATS-Forwarders according to the service and network metrics that have been advertised.
-A C-PS may be collocated with an Ingress CATS-Forwarder (as shown in {{fig-cats-example-overlay}}) or logically centralized(in a Centralized model or Hybrid model).
+A C-PS computes paths that lead to Egress CATS-Forwarders according to both service and network metrics that were advertised.
+A C-PS may be collocated with an Ingress CATS-Forwarder (as shown in {{fig-cats-example-overlay}}) or logically centralized (in a Centralized model or Hybrid model).

 This document does not specify any algorithm for path computation and selection purposes to be supported by C-PSes.
 These algorithms are out of the scope of this document.
 However, it is expected that a service request or local policy may feed the C-PS computation logic with Objective Functions that provide some information about the path characteristics (e.g., in terms of maximum latency) and the selected service contact instance.